 - Presentations from the e-Infrastructures Scoping Workshop (Paris, France, 2016) by multi and transdisciplinary projects in the field of global change research.reports input on the barriers, training gaps and challenges, as well as the innovations and solutions, that researchers are finding with relation to e-Infrastructures and Data Management.

-- The Final Report of the scoping phase, written for the Belmont Forum Principals, describes the recommendations and the rationale for Belmont Forum adoption.
+- The Community Strategy and Implementation Plan (CSIP), the final report of the scoping phase, written for the Belmont Forum Principals, describes the recommendations and the rationale for Belmont Forum adoption.
 It provides detailed appendices with precise descriptions of the Action Themes, their implementation and validation.